pythonindia/inpycon-blog/content/blog/2021/announcing-pycon-india.md

 This year, the team has collectively decided to not take any sponsorships to improve the logistics and organization of PyCon India 2021.

-On the other hand, we are looking forward to the support from the various Python communities across India in helping us organize, and manage the conference.
+We are looking forward to the support from the various Python communities across India joining hands to help us prepare, organize, and manage the mega-conference this year!

+Looking forward to meeting you all during the conference.

+**PyCon India 2021 Team**